 Kelly, NC 28448

 - Public access is limited to hiking, fishing, and private watercraft.
 Swimming is available for group campers only.

 Singletary Lake State Park has two organized group camps available to nonprofit organizations.
 The camps provide a unique camping experience, creating the perfect setting in which to interpret natural surroundings and to unite in work and play.
 At least 20 people must be in the group, and the group must also be part of a verifiable organization.

 Both camps are accessible for persons with disabilities and include a mess hall, campers' cabins and restrooms.
 All amenities are provided for campers except for food, cleaning supplies and bed linens.
-A basketball goal, volleyball net, horseshoe pit, group-size charcoal grill and picnic tables are located near the cabins.
+A basketball goal, volleyball net, horseshoe pit, group-sized charcoal grill and picnic tables are located near the cabins.
 A campfire circle in each camp offers the perfect setting for an evening of fellowship and marshmallow roasting.

 Use of the group camps is by reservation only.
 Reservations are accepted after January 1 of each year for the spring, summer and fall.
 Reservations for Camp Loblolly Bay for use during the months of January and February may be made after September 1 of the previous year.
 For additional reservation and fee information, contact the park office.
-Download the camping application/guidelines (.docx)

 The park does not offer tent camping.